-How to plan for a major purchase
+How to save and pay for a big purchase

 Whether you’re planning to buy a car, renovate your home or take that dream vacation, funding a significant purchase or major life event can be exciting.
-But managing the short-term liquidity needs for a big purchase with your longer-term financial priorities can be a difficult task.
+But managing the short-term liquidity needs for a large purchase with your longer-term financial priorities can be a difficult task.

-An Ameriprise financial advisor will help you evaluate your options for paying for a significant purchase while keeping you on track for your other financial goals, such as saving for retirement.
+An Ameriprise financial advisor can help you evaluate your options for paying for a significant purchase while keeping you on track for your other financial goals, such as saving for retirement.
+Here’s what to consider when planning a major purchase.

 Assess your goals, needs and timeline